University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_1.md

 for SAMPLE in "${SAMPLES[@]}";
 do

-# Run kraken2 over the remaning samples
+# Run kraken2 over the samples
 kraken2 \
         --threads 2 \
         --db db/std_8g \